 In Nigeria, there are facts, then the truth, and then there is reality.
-The biggest mistake you can make is to think they are the same things.
+The biggest mistake you can make is to think they are the same thing.

 Before you make any move in Nigeria’s business climate, always engage in on-the-ground research.
 Browsing online or making a few calls wouldn’t cut it.
-You have to dig deep, meet different people, and get a wide array of information.
+You must dig deep, meet different people, and get a wide variety of information.

 Then sit back and sieve the truth from the lies.
 Getting the current reality of any industry or venture in Nigeria isn’t an easy task.
 If you want to make a purchase, reach out to ten or fifteen stores before closing a deal.

-If you want to submit a proposal, then you had better do some in-depth research on your target company.
+If you want to submit a proposal, perform some in-depth research on your target company.
 Research and know the right channels.
 This is what determines if the director reads your proposal or your proposal ends up in the dustbin.